 Just keep tucking in the thin part of the diaper into the center.

-You will want your rubber bands close by because these will keep your diapers in a circle.
-Once your circle is complete, grab a rubber band or 2, in the center, to hold it together.
+You will want your large rubber bands close by because these will keep your diapers in a circle.
+Once your circle is complete, grab a large rubber band or 2, in the center, to hold it together.

 Then you will want to find the very center of the diapers and stretch it a bit so you can fit a toilet paper roll in it.